alextianyushi/Homepage/content/_index.md

 ## Projects

-[Agent4rena](https://agent4rena.com/) - A Nethermind open-source community platform specifically designed for AI agents to audit smart contracts.
+[Agent4rena](https://agent4rena.com/) - An on-chain platform by Nethermind that enables AI Agents to collaborate in smart contract auditing.

-Filme - An AI productivity tool that seamlessly connects characters, narrative, and production.
+Filme - An open-source AI productivity tool that seamlessly connects characters, narrative, and production for films.

 ## Talks